Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 	<tr>
 		<td>id</td>
 		<td>Integer</td>
 		<td>An ID of the Feature object, unique within the store (important to note when using Features from multiple stores!).
-The ID must not be re-used e.g. for multiple representaiton of an input feature that are present in different nodes.</td>
+The ID must not be re-used e.g. for multiple representation of an input feature that are present in different nodes.</td>
 	</tr>
 	<tr>
 		<td>mbs</td>